 Lick Wash Trailhead sign 18 miles down Skutumpah Road; large ponderosa pine and Navajo Sandstone walls ~ 1/2 mile down Lick Wash

-Hike route and elevation profile - Lick Wash trailhead to top of No Mans Mesa
+Hike elevation profile - Lick Wash trailhead to top of No Mans Mesa

 Route travels southeast down Lick Wash, then meets with Park Wash to travel northeast to northern tip of No Mans Mesa